 Clicking on a subject heading below will take you into the University Library's online catalog.

-John Davis Hawkins (1781-1858) was born in Warren County, N.C.; graduated from the University of North Carolina in 1801; studied law with Judge John Haywood; lived in Franklin County, N.C.; and was a land owner in Franklin and Warren counties.
+John Davis Hawkins (1781-1858), the son of Philemon Hawkins (1752-1833) and Lucy Davis Hawkins, was born in Warren County, N.C.; graduated from the University of North Carolina in 1801; studied law with Judge John Haywood; lived in Franklin County, N.C.; and was an enslaver and land owner in Franklin and Warren counties.
 He served in the state senate, 1834, 1836, 1838, and 1840.
 He married Jane A. Boyd (1784-1875), a daughter of Alexander Boyd of Boydton, Mecklenburg County, Va.
-John and Jane had six sons: James Boyd, who moved to Texas; Frank (1815-1896), who moved to Mississippi; physician William J. (1819-1894), of Raleigh; John D., Jr., who moved to New Orleans; Philemon Benjamin (1823-1891), who remained in Franklin County and served in the North Carolina legislature; and Alexander Boyd Hawkins (1825-1921), who moved to Florida and later to Raleigh.
-The couple also have five daughters: Ann, who married Wesley Young; Lucy, who married Thomas Kean; Mary, who married Protheus E. A. Jones; Virginia, who married William J. Andrews; and Jane A., who did not marry.
+John Davis Hawkins (1781-1858) and Jane A. Boyd (1784-1875) had six sons: James Boyd Hawkins, who moved to Texas; Frank Hawkins (1815-1896), who moved to Mississippi; William J. Hawkins (1819-1894), of Raleigh; John D. Hawkins Jr., who moved to New Orleans; Philemon Benjamin Hawkins (1823-1891), who remained in Franklin County and served in the North Carolina legislature; and Alexander Boyd Hawkins (1825-1921), who moved to Florida and later to Raleigh.
+The couple also had five daughters: Ann Hawkins, who married Wesley Young; Lucy Hawkins, who married Thomas Kean; Mary Hawkins, who married Protheus E. A. Jones; Virginia Hawkins, who married William J. Andrews; and Jane A. Hawkins, who did not marry.

 Back to TopArrangement: chronological.